Benj3037/M4-Group-Assignment-2/README.md

 Create something innovative using SBERT and semantic search

 ### Dataset
 The dataset used for this project is various GIF's and its description with 125k datapoints.
-Can be found here: https://github.com/raingo/TGIF-Release/archive/master.zip
+Can be found [here](https://github.com/raingo/TGIF-Release/archive/master.zip)

 ### Approach
 1. **Feature Selection**: Identify relevant features.